-Alec Baldwin: speculation around tragic shooting mounts | DW | 05.11.2021
+Alec Baldwin: Speculation around tragic shooting mounts | DW | 05.11.2021

 "And we know that people had already walked off the set the day before," Bowles added, referring to the camera operators who left the site.

-"So, what has to happen now is, that when it does go wrong and it is this horrible catastrophic thing, some new measures have to take place," he said, adding, "Rubber guns, plastic guns, no live, real armaments."
+"So what has to happen now is that, when it does go wrong and it is this horrible catastrophic thing, some new measures have to take place," he said.
+"Rubber guns, plastic guns, no live, real armaments," he added.